Vika1990Z/Vika1990Z.github.io/ventus/content/products/security/firewalls.md

 - *Delete* - this option is for Firewall deletion.

 ## Create Firewall
-To create a new Firewall do the following:
+To create new Firewall do the following:
 - open the *Firewalls page* and click on the CREATE FIREWALL icon in the upper left corner;
 - fill in the form on the next opened *Create Firewall window*:
 ![](../../../assets/images/fw/3.png?classes=border,shadow)